daveschudel/Fedora-KDE/README.md

 ```
 sha256sum -c CHECKSUM_FILE
 ```
+## Comments

 Unless I'm installing Fedora in a VM I ***always*** encrypt the drive.
 I use the standard install options and leave the root user disabled.
 Obviously if you need a specific partition layout set it up here.
 I'd be wary of playing with it for the sake of playing with it.
 The Fedora engineers have done a great job of optimizing everything for the desktop and it would be very easy to *optimize* your system so it runs worse.
+(I did that once in FreeBSD and had to wipe the disk and start over).
 I used to make the swap partition larger but there was no need for it.
 Enlarge it if you want to be able to hibernate.

 Fedora uses the Btvfs file system instead of Ext4.
 I'd leave it alone.
 There are discussions and/or arguments all over the web about the problems & benefits of Btvfs but like for partitioning, you're best just to leave it alone.

 The Fedora installer looks different depending on what spin you're installing.
 For example, the KDE Spin has you setup the user account before installing while the standard Fedora installation (Gnome) has you creating the user after installing.
 I'm not sure why.

 After installing Fedora you'll want to update everything before adding to your system.
 See the [DNF](#dnf) section for more information.